htvekov/hasp-docs/docs/hardware.md

 ![TFT-LED PWM dimming](assets/images/tft-led-pwm.png)

-!!! danger "Do *not* use D3 for backlight control because it is already in use for touch!"
+!!! danger "<i class="fa fa-exclamation-triangle"></i> Do *not* use D3 for backlight control because it is already in use for touch!"

 !!! warning ""
     It is *not* recommended to use D4 for backlight control because it is already in use for PSram on the ESP32-Wrover.